 A Black and Latino army officer was pepper sprayed during a traffic stop in Virginia.
 The officer pepper sprayed him while he was still in his car after the man questioned why he had to get out of the vehicle.
 The officer did not follow department policies and was fired.
 His partner, a new recruit, remained employed.
 The lieutenant was awarded thousands of dollars in a legal dispute over the incident.

 These examples highlight troubling instances of police abusing their powers during stops, arrests, and interactions with the public.
-It shows why accountability and oversight are needed to prevent further injustices.
-Although the officers faced consequences, more work is needed to address systemic issues leading to police arrogance and brutality.
+They show why accountability and oversight are needed to prevent further injustices.
+The officers faced consequences in each case, but the systemic issues that make arrogance possible — gaps in training, weak internal review, and limited civilian oversight — require sustained structural reform, not just individual terminations.